neow3j/neow3j-docs/docs/neo-n3/tutorials_and_examples/meme_governance_dapp.md

 - Sets the owner on the `MemeContract` to the address of the `MemeGovernance`.
 - Sets the memeContract to the provided address on the `MemeGovernance`.
 - Sets the owner of the `MemeGovernance` to the zero address.

+> **Note:** You can check whether the contracts are initialized by calling the function `getOwner` on both contracts.
+The contracts are correctly initialized/linked, if the owner of the `MemeGovernance` contract is the zero address and the owner of the `MemeContract` is the address of the `MemeGovernance` contract.

 ### Meme and Proposal Structure